 What wildlife will I see in The Galapagos Islands?Whilst nothing is guaranteed, you will see A LOT of wildlife.
 And you are likely to see a LOT of sea lions!
 In addition to this you may see :

 Birds – Blue-footed boobies, frigates, hawks, albatrosses, Galapagos doves, finches, mockingbirds, flamingos, penguins.

 Marine wildlife: Sealions, sharks, dolphins, whales, LOTS of colourful fish such as parrotfish and crown fish.

 Wildlife Photography in The Galapagos Islands

 One thing you will definitely want to have with you in The Galapagos is an underwater camera!
-I Love my but I really wish I took a to help me get closer to the action!
+I Love my go pro hero5 but I really wish I took a floating go pro pole to help me get closer to the action!
 A friend used one and has incredible footage of a sea lion actually putting its mouth playfully around the camera!
 I was pretty envious of his footage!

 If you need some wildlife photography advice before your Galapagos trip, head over to my Wildlife photography Tips page!